mdadm(8) — Linux manual page

 used on a volume, but not on a container itself.
 Setting

-this.
-RAID 0 array size cannot be changed.
-If the array
+array size cannot be changed.
+If the array was created

-was created with a size smaller than the currently active
+with a size smaller than the currently active drives, the

-drives, the extra space can be accessed using --grow.
-The
+extra space can be accessed using --grow.
+The size can be

-size can be given as max which means to choose the largest
+given as max which means to choose the largest size that

---size=) you should make sure that space isn't needed.
-If
+you should make sure that space isn't needed.
+If the

 After reducing the array size you should check that the